blamed-cloud/PythonGames/README.md

 ### Option Mode

 This mode is currently used for collecting game data for use with the recorder functionality.
-This is primarily done with the -o flag.
+This is primarily done with the -m flag.

 #### [-m <'simulate_all'/'simulate_end'/'simulate_d2_end'/'rand_tests_first'/'rand_tests_second'>]